garybgenett/gary-os/README.md

 During [Image] creation (also [Kernel] and [Rootfs]), large directories are packaged with [XZ Compression] to maximize space savings (see [Design]).
-Commands such as 'rc-update' are run during [Image] creation or after directories are unpacked.
+Commands such as 'rc-update' are run during [Image] creation or at boot time after directories are unpacked.
 There are variables sourced from the package set file which define these.

   |        | |
   |:---    |:---